RSS

 Engaging residents to implement and evaluate smart city initiatives ensures that their expectations of desired change are met.
 As part of the trend, AI provides platforms for interacting with citizens.
 AI also helps to work with citizen feedback, increasing the efficiency of city services.

-Spending on smart cities projects in the world reached $35 billion
+2021: Spending on smart cities projects in the world reaches $35 billion

 On January 24, 2022, Juniper Research analysts published a study according to which spending on smart cities around the world in 2021 amounted to $35 billion.
 These investments have much to do with the exploitation of various innovations in areas such as transport, infrastructure, power, lighting, city management and urban communications.